FAQs

 What is a Master Plan and what does it contain?

-What approvals are being sought?
+What municipal approvals are being sought?

 What other stakeholders are involved in the master planning process?

-The partners are working with Canada Post, Health Canada, the NCC, City of Ottawa, public utilities, federal tenant groups, and the RA Centre, among others.
+Canada Lands and PSPC are working with Canada Post, Health Canada, the NCC, City of Ottawa, public utilities, federal tenant groups, and the RA Centre, among others.

 Are there other initiatives being undertaken in the study area?